-Cours Cognitive Level At the CO.1 Classify and identify the sources of air pollutants and predict the effects of air pollutant on human health and environment.
+Cours e Outcomes Cognitive At the end of this course, students will be able to: Level CO.1 Classify and identify the sources of air pollutants and predict the effects of air pollutant on human health and environment.
 Understand CO.2 Explain and relate the significance of various air pollution dispersion models.
 Understand CO.3 Explain the methods available for controlling of air pollution from point, line and area sources.
 Understand CO.4 Elucidate the air quality and relate with air pollution regulation.
 Understand CO.5 Explain sources, effects and control of noise pollution.
 Understand